Jennifer Pozner: Early career

 Before founding WIMN, she was director of the Women's Desk for the media watchdog group Fairness & Accuracy in Reporting (FAIR) (1999–2001), wrote for Extra!magazine and was a columnist for the feminist newspaper Soujourner: The Women's Form (1997–2000).
 She founded WIMN in 2001.

 Pozner advocates against sexist and misogynistic representations of women in popular culture working as a media commentator for: NBC News, CNN, Fox News, MSNBC, ABC News Now, GRITtv, Democracy Now!, National Public Radio and The Daily Show with Jon Stewart.
 Additionally, she has served as an adviser for and has been featured in several documentaries films, including I Was A Teenage Feminist and Miss Representation.

-Jennifer produced and co-wrote "Reality Rehab with Dr. Jenn," a satirical web series which promotes media literacy and has been used in countries worldwide.
+Pozner produced and co-wrote "Reality Rehab with Dr. Jenn," a satirical web series which promotes media literacy and has been used in countries worldwide.
 She also won the "Voice of Women" award at the 2017 Women's Choice Awards which honored her work promoting positive portrayals of women and girls in the media.